teeeven/file_contents_search/README.md

 # 🔍 Keyword Search Tool for Script Files

 This Python script is a lightweight and helpful tool designed to search for specific **keywords or phrases** in script files within a specified folder.
-It helps you rediscover useful code snippets, notes, or documentation buried in `.sql`, `.py`, `.txt`, `.ps1`, or `.ipynb` files.
+It helps you rediscover useful code snippets, notes, or documentation buried in `.sql`, `.py`, `.txt`, or `.ps1` files.

 ---